KishoreKammela/JobBoardly/README.md

 ### 2. Firebase Setup

 Ensure Firebase Authentication (Email/Pass, Google, GitHub, Microsoft), Firestore (Native mode), and Storage are enabled in your Firebase project.
-Set up necessary composite indexes in Firestore as prompted by errors during development or for query optimization (especially for the Admin Dashboard filtering/sorting).
+Set up necessary composite indexes in Firestore as prompted by errors during development or for query optimization (especially for the Admin Dashboard filtering/sorting and sitemap generation).
+The `legalContent` collection also needs to exist for Privacy Policy and Terms of Service management.

 ## Local Development Setup